 Next, we love hexagon tile patterns because they are easy to install.
 Gone are the days of plain square tiles.
-Just because you select a geometrically shaped tile for your home remodel, doesn’t mean that the installation is complicated.
-Hexagon tile patterns fit together like a puzzle.
+Just because you select a geometrically shaped tile for your home remodel doesn’t mean that the installation is complicated.
+Hexagon Saltillo floor tile patterns fit together like a puzzle.
 These tiles create a honeycomb pattern.
 This also makes the pattern a budget-friendly option compared to more complex multi-tile patterns.

 Have you seen our hexagon Saltillo tiles?
-We have multiple size options with the most popular being 6×6, 8×8, and 12×12-inches.
+We have multiple size options, the most popular being 6×6, 8×8, and 12×12-inches.

-Traditional Saltillo tile hexagon tiles boast beautiful terracotta colors from orange, red, and gold.
-It’s a tried and true choice for Spanish style home decor.
+Traditional Saltillo hexagon tiles boast beautiful terracotta colors from orange, red, and gold.
+It’s a tried and true choice for Spanish-style home decor.

 Or admire this amazing hexagon tile pattern in our Manganese Saltillo.
 I personally love this pattern in this color finish.
 Manganese Saltillo tile works as old-world style flooring.
 It also fares well for modern-style flooring.

 Looking for a non-slip surface for an outdoor or wet area?
 Then Antique hexagon Saltillo tile is right for you.
-We manufacture Antique Saltillo tile to look like a reclaimed terracotta tile.
-But it doesn’t have the extravagant price tag!
-Since each tile is hand-textured, and Antique Saltillo floor has a non-slip surface.
+We manufacture Antique Saltillo tile to look like reclaimed terracotta tile.
+But it doesn’t have an extravagant price tag!
+Since each tile is hand-textured, Antique Saltillo floor tile has a non-slip surface.
 So, it looks great and has added function for outdoor and wet areas!

 Hexagon tile patterns continue to grow in popularity among concrete tile aficionados.
 And why wouldn’t they?
 A concrete tile is created in striking colors and has extreme durability.
 Check out our RTS23 Blue and White Hexagon from our MeaLu Collection – stock designs at low prices!
 (We ship worldwide!)